Glycogen storage disease type II: Prognosis

 The prognosis for individuals with Pompe disease varies according to the onset and severity of symptoms, along with lifestyle factors.
-Without treatment the infantile form (which can typically be predicted by mutation analysis) of the disease is particularly lethal - in these cases time to get on treatment is critical, with evidence that days (not weeks or months) matter.
+Without treatment the infantile form (which can typically be predicted by mutation analysis) of the disease is particularly lethal — in these cases, the time taken to begin treatment is critical, with evidence that days (not weeks or months) matter.

 Myozyme (alglucosidase alfa) is a recombinant form of the human enzyme acid alpha-glucosidase, and is also currently being used to replace the missing enzyme.
 In a study which included the largest cohort of patients with Pompe disease treated with enzyme replacement therapy (ERT) to date findings showed that Myozyme treatment clearly prolongs ventilator-free survival and overall survival in patients with infantile-onset Pompe disease as compared to an untreated historical control population.
-Furthermore, the study demonstrated that initiation of ERT prior to 6 months of age, which could be facilitated by newborn screening, shows great promise to reduce the mortality and disability associated with this devastating disorder.
-Taiwan and several states in the United States have started the newborn screening and results of such regimen in early diagnosis and early initiation of the therapy have dramatically improved the outcome of the disease; many of these babies have reached the normal motor developmental milestones.
+Furthermore, the study demonstrated that initiation of ERT before six months of age, which could be facilitated by newborn screening, shows great promise to reduce the mortality and disability associated with this devastating disorder.
+Taiwan and several states in the United States have started newborn screening and results of such regimens in early diagnosis and early initiation of the therapy have dramatically improved the outcome of the disease; many of these babies have reached normal motor developmental milestones.

-Another factor affecting the treatment response is generation of antibodies against the infused enzyme, which is particularly severe in Pompe infants who have complete deficiency of the acid alpha-glucosidase.
+Another factor affecting the treatment response is the generation of antibodies against the infused enzyme, which is particularly severe in Pompe infants who have a complete deficiency of the acid alpha-glucosidase.
 Immune tolerance therapy to eliminate these antibodies has improved the treatment outcome.